 What does being a casual employee mean?

 Casual workers, among all other kinds of employment, are affected most by the inconsistent workplace restrictions and lockdown rules brought by the pandemic.
 They are usually the first to lose their jobs when a business closes down due to economic pressure.
 In fact, two-thirds of the people who lost a job during the early pandemic period are casual workers.
 In the hope of looking after the casual workforce, the government has sought to introduce new protections for casual workers’ rights.
-This article “What does being a casual employee mean?” will explore the nature of casual employment and any new protections provided to casual workers.
+The article “What does being a casual employee mean?” will explore the nature of casual employment and any new protections provided to casual workers.

 What is a casual employee?